Essiee1/Case-Study--Malaria-in-Africa/README.md

 ## Process

 The data was cleaned using Microsoft Excel.
+The dataset was duplicated and analysis began with the duplicate dataset.

 The data was examined and nulls were noticed.
 Columns with a large number of nulls were removed as they had no relevance to the insights needed.